nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_FIRST_COMPONENT.md

 }
 ```

 See?
 React is just Javascript.
 Just some new, slightly different syntax and much faster to implement!
+Notice how we don't have to add the `.join("")` to the end our `.map()` method.
+That's because with JSX we don't have to convert that returned array to a string!

 > Don't worry about trying to understand every bit of the code above, we'll continue to draw comparisons between what we already know and what we're learning in later chapters.
 >